-SECTION 1: COVER PAGE

-Part 1.1: Snapshot Information Please enter the name of the LEA or charter school: Please enter the contact name and information for a single point of contact for the LEA or charter school: Part 1.2: Landscape Paragraph The LEA will complete a brief landscape analysis, not to exceed a short paragraph in length.
+SECTION 1: COVER PAGE Part 1.1: Snapshot Information Please enter the name of the LEA or charter school: Sumner County Board of Education Please enter the contact name and information for a single point of contact for the LEA or charter school: Robert Langford, Assistant Director of Schools for Instruction Part 1.2: Landscape Paragraph The LEA will complete a brief landscape analysis, not to exceed a short paragraph in length.
 This information will include a needs assessment from the spring closures and 1-2 lines about the overall CLPs for the coming year.
 This can also include information provided in the LEA's CARES Act application.
 As an alternative, the LEA may attach a recent landscape analysis, or the LEA may reference the pages that cover this section in a separate attached document or their CARES Act application.
+SCS is confident that it has built a reentry plan designed with the needs of our students and teachers in mind to foster the various demands we will face upon reentry.
+This includes preparing our teachers with professional learning opportunities prior to the start of the 2020-2021 school year on how they will measure where students are at the start of the school year.
 Part 1.3: COVID Plan If the CLP will not be implemented at the beginning of the school year, the LEA should provide either a narrative summary OR an attachment of the decision-trigger process for school building closures and an estimate of the timeline for full implementation of the CLP in that instance.
+See artifact of SCS Plans for Re-Entry.
 Part 1.4: Authorizer Engagement (only charters complete) All charter schools should denote if a copy of their CLP was sent to the charter authorizer.
 Charter schools are strongly encouraged to work with their charter authorizer when developing their CLP to ensure the charter school CLP is not in conflict with provisions of the charter agreement or memorandum of agreement related to performance goals or services provided to the charter school by the authorizer.